 How does the Book Building Process Work?

-Let’s see in the detail each step involved in the book-building process
+Let’s see in the detail each step involved in the book-building process.

 Step #1 – Hiring Underwriter

-Firstly, the Issuing company needs to hire an Investment bank who acts as an underwriter.
-With the help of issuing company management, Investment bank identifies the size of the issue and determines the price range of the securities.
-An Investment bank drafts the company prospectus which includes all the relevant details about the issuing company such as financials, Issue size, Price range, future growth perspectives, etc. The price range of share consists of floor price (Lower end of the price range) and Ceiling price (Upper end of the price range).
+Firstly, the Issuing company needs to hire an Investment bank that acts as an underwriter.
+With the help of issuing company management, the Investment bank identifies the size of the issue and determines the price range of the securities.
+An Investment bank drafts the company prospectus, which includes all the relevant details about the issuing company such as financials, Issue size, Price range, future growth perspectives, etc. The price range of share consists of floor price (Lower end of the price range) and Ceiling price (Upper end of the price range).

 Step #2 – Investor’s Bidding

-Investment bank invites investors, usually, these are high net-worth individual & fund managers to submit their bids on the number of shares they are willing to buy at the various price level.
-Sometimes, it is not a single investment bank that underwrites the entire issue rather the lead investment bank is engaged with other investment banks who use their networks to tap a large number of investors for the bidding process.
+Investment bank invites investors.
+Usually, these are high net-worth individual & fund managers to submit their bids on the number of shares they are willing to buy at the various price level.
+Sometimes, it is not a single investment bank that underwrites the entire issue.
+Rather, the lead investment bank is engaged with other investment banks who use their networks to tap a large number of investors for the bidding process.

 Step #3 – Share Pricing

 After all the bids are collected by the investment bank at different price levels, they evaluate the aggregate demand for the issue from the submitted bid.
 To price the share of the issue, the underwriter uses the weighted-average method to arrive at the final price of the share.
-This final price is also known as ‘Cut-Off price’.
-If there is a good response for any issue by investors, the Ceiling price is usually a ‘Cut-off Price’.
+This final price is also known as ‘Cut-Off price.’
+If there is a good response for any issue by investors, the Ceiling price is usually a ‘Cut-off Price.’